Colin Southgate: Career

 In 1997 he became a non-executive director at the executive search company Whitehead Mann Group.

 In 1998 Southgate was chosen by Prime Minister Tony Blair to chair the Royal Opera House.
 In a press conference in the role he said, "I don't want to sit next to somebody with a singlet, smelly shorts and a pair of trainers when I go to the opera".
-The first year was a testing one for him, as his roles at EMI and the Opera House overlapped for eighteen months.
+The first year was a testing one, as his roles at EMI and the Opera House overlapped for eighteen months.
 Nevertheless, he solved the management issues at the Opera House, sorted out the finances, and completed the renovations with a gala attended by the Queen and Tony Blair.
 He stood down from the Opera House in 2003 and became chairman of Whitehead Mann Group, before retiring in 2006.

 Personal life

 Southgate married Sally Mead in 1962, whom he met through his work at International Computers and Tabulators.
 The couple had two sons and two daughters, and lived in Berkshire, the south of France, and Tuscany.

 Southgate died of a heart attack on 26 July 2021.